temporalio/documentation/docs/glossary.md

 #### [Dynamic Handlers](/dev-guide/python/features#dynamic-handlers)
-Dynamic Handlers are Workflows, Activities, Signals, or Queries that are unnamed and invoked when no other named Entity matches the call from the Server at runtime.
+Dynamic Handlers are Workflows, Activities, Signals, or Queries that are unnamed and invoked when no other named handler matches the call from the Server at runtime.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_